 📖 Check Out the Award-winning SNOOZE on Substack: Exploring Human Potential through Lucid Dreams, Paranormal Abilities, Parallel Universes & … Bigfoot

-👉 MORE PREMIUM CONTENT NOW AVAILABLE TO PAID SUBSCRIBERS 👈
+👉 👉 MORE PREMIUM CONTENT AVAILABLE W/ YOUR FREE TRIAL 👈 👈

 Dreams of Flying

 My earliest dreams were lucid ones of flying.
 I have a particularly striking memory of soaring high above my father’s tobacco fields where I used to spend hours at a time searching for arrowheads as a boy.

 There was a method to dream flight—not unlike the way a condor rides thermal currents to gracefully corkscrew up or down.
 The feeling was one of bliss almost beyond description … like walking into the light upon death, or emerging into it at birth.

 Sol Luckman Uncensored Updates & Uploads is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 I can still visualize the terra cotta of the clay fields falling away beneath me as I ascended—until they resembled not so much the Cherokee relic hunting grounds of my leisure, but rather irregular red pepper flakes sprinkled at random on a verdant tablecloth.

 Given my background, it’s not entirely surprising I should return to the theme of lucid dreams of flying in a novel, SNOOZE: A STORY OF AWAKENING.
 After all, such dreams continued well beyond my childhood and happen even today.